cyrus-/relit/README.md

 make
 ```

+To use Relit, make sure you include the Relit ppx in your build process.

 Note that while Relit should in theory work on Windows, we have not tested
 this.
 If you get it to work, let us know!